What motivated you to start your own website?

 Where do you get the pictures for your website?

 Unless otherwise stated, all of the pictures are self taken.
 Currently, I have a Canon PowerShot A590 IS that my younger brother gave to me as a gift a couple of years ago.
-I also recently added a Canon EOS Digital XS to my collection as well as a bunch of other equipment to go with it (Thanks, Dad!).
+One day, I would love to upgrade and add a fancier camera to my collection, but for now, this little camera gets the job done.

 How did you get into running?